Murphydbuffalo/ruby-data-structures-and-algorithms/README.markdown

 a value from the hash map by its key.

 But what about the hash collisions mentioned above?
 It is possible to produce the same digest for multiple given inputs.
-To resolve such collisions We turn to the linked list.
-At each index in the array, rather than directory storing the value we want to write to the hash map, we store a linked list.
+To resolve such collisions we turn to the linked list.
+At each index in the array, rather than directly storing the value we want to write to the hash map, we store a linked list.
 Each node in the linked list contains both the key and the value.
-If there is a collision while writing to the hash map, we simply append another node to the list.
+If there is a collision while writing to the hash map, we simply append another node to the list with the new key-value pair.
 When reading a value from the hash map we iterate through the linked list at the appropriate array index until we find the key we are interested in.